 An increased demand for oxygen by the body as a result of exercise or anxiety proportionally increases the levels of carbon dioxide in the blood, and the breathing rate will increase in relation.

 As the carbon dioxide levels reduce (at rest), the breathing rate will return to normal.
 If oxygen levels are too low but the respiratory centers do not detect overabundance of carbon dioxide, it is possible that breathing is not stimulated.
 This is what happens in the case of shallow water blackout, mostly breath-hold diving.
 The important lesson for you in this instance is that lack of oxygen alone will not make a diver breathe.

 When diving, the high-oxygen partial-pressure level is more than enough for the body to function.
-However, as the partial pressure of oxygen drops on ascent, possible symptoms of light-headedness, dizziness, nausea, and/or headache might occur.
+However, as the partial pressure of oxygen drops on ascent, possible symptoms of light-headedness, dizziness, nausea, and headache might occur.
 In extreme cases, there may be loss of consciousness.
-The simple solution to this problem is to take three or four deep, full breaths and flush before ascent.
+The simple solution to this problem is to take three or four normal full breaths before ascent.